- Structured Layers Beside the Dead Sea – Rich in Organic Life

 The area is principally an ‘orographic desert’.
 Its aridity results from the high barrier of the Judean and Hebron Hills, which obstruct the moisture-bearing low fronts coming in from the west and from the zone of the global desert belt.

-The high air temperature, over 40 degrees Celsius in the summer and 20 degrees Celsius in the winter, the slight cloudiness and the rare occurrences of rainfall, together with the relatively low humidity and the wind regime in the region, give rise to massive evaporation, in spite of the low level of solar radiation.
 This evaporation has an annual daily average of 12.1 cubes, while in July it can reach 18 cubes a day, resulting in the crystallization of salt on the lake.

-The amount of water supplied by the River Jordan, the streams’ springs, and the floodwaters on both sides of the Dead Sea, does not equal the very high evaporation rate on the lake, which amounts to approximately 2 billion cubes a year; for comparison, the figure for water consumption of Israel in 1980 was about 1.6 billion cubes.
+The amount of water supplied by the River Jordan, the streams’ springs, and the floodwaters on both sides of the Dead Sea, does not equal the very high evaporation rate on the lake which amounts to approximately 2 billion cubes a year.
+For comparison, the figure for water consumption of Israel in 1980 was about 1.6 billion cubes.
 This has urged many people to start thinking about the necessary steps for preserving this unique region.